-Notice that for addition and subtraction, decimal places are counted in determining how many digits to report in an answer, whereas for multiplication and division, significant figures are counted in determining how many digits to report.

-In determining the final answer for a calculated quantity, exact numbers are assumed to have an infinite number of significant figures.
-Thus, when we say, “There are 12 inches in 1 foot,” the number 12 is exact, and we need not worry about the number of significant figures in it.

-Rules in Rounding Off Numbers

-In rounding off numbers, look at the leftmost digit to be removed:

-If the leftmost digit removed is less than 5, the preceding number is left unchanged.
-Thus, rounding 7.248 to two significant figures gives 7.2.

-If the leftmost digit removed is 5 or greater, the preceding number is increased by 1.
-Rounding 4.735 to three significant figures gives 4.74, and rounding 2.376 to two significant figures gives 2.4.*

 Activities/Exercises

 Relating Significant Figures to the Uncertainty of a Measurement

 (1) What difference exists between the measured values 4.0 g and 4.00 g?

 Answer

 The value 4.0 has two significant figures, whereas 4.00 has three.
 This difference implies that the 4.0 has more uncertainty.
 A mass reported as 4.0 g indicates that the uncertainty is in the first decimal place.
 Thus, the mass might be anything between 3.9 and 4.1 g, which we can represent as 4.0 ± 0.1g.
 A mass reported as 4.00 g indicates that the uncertainty is in the second decimal place.
 Thus, the mass might be anything between 3.99 and 4.01 g, which we can represent as 4.00 ± 0.01g.